Proof-of-work consensus by quantum sampling: Results

 The key to making this protocol work is that the miners don't have enough information ahead of time about the problem to be solved to be able to pre-compute it but their samples can be validated after they have been committed.
 The blockchain is tamper-proof because any attempt to alter a transaction in a verified block of the chain will alter that block header and hence the input permutation $\Pi$ that determines the boson-sampling problem and the output record ${\tt Rec}$.
 One could also use a protocol where the unitary $U$ depends on the block header but it is easier to change the locations of input state photons than to reconfigure the interferometer circuit itself.
 The number of input states using $N$ single photons in $M$ modes is $\binom{M}{N}$ making precomputation infeasible.

 The record ${\tt Rec}(b_j)$ can be verified since the output distribution $P^{(\mathtt{mb})}$ can be checked in polynomial time (in the number of bins $d^{(\mathtt{mb})}$ and $N$) on a classical computer.
 The peak probability $\mu_{\rm net}$ can be checked in polynomial time (in the number of bins $d^{(\mathtt{sb})}$) on a quantum boson-sampler.
-The fact that the miners don't know the mode binning ahead of time, of which there are $M!/(M/d^{(\mathtt{mb})})!^{d^{(\mathtt{mb})}}$ possibilities, means that even after the problem is specified, there is no advantage in using even classical supercomputers to estimate $P^{(\mathtt{mb})}$.
-The probability of generating a random sample set that produces a correct mode-binned distribution within total variation distance $\beta$ is no more than $\beta^{d^{(\mathtt{mb})}-1}$, i.e. the probability to correctly guess to within $\beta$ the probability in each bin (except the last which is given by normalization).
-Even if this probability were non-negligible, for example, because of a choice to use a small $d^{(\mathtt{mb})}$ and large $\beta$ to speed up the validation time, provided it is smaller than $p^{\mathtt{cheat}}$, the protocol is robust.
-The reason is, as established in Sec.~\ref{payoff}, cheaters will be disincentivized since failure to pass the test incurs a penalty of lost staked tokens.
+The fact that the miners don't know the mode binning ahead of time, of which there are $M!/(M/d^{(\mathtt{mb})})!^{d^{(\mathtt{mb})}}$ possibilities means that even after the problem is specified, there is no advantage in using even classical supercomputers to estimate $P^{(\mathtt{mb})}$.
+Even if the probability to randomly guess the correct mode binned distribution were non-negligible, for example, because of a choice to use a small $d^{(\mathtt{mb})}$ and large $\beta$ to speed up the validation time, provided it is smaller than $p^{\mathtt{cheat}}$, the protocol is robust.
+The reason is, as established in Appendix~\ref{payoff}, cheaters will be disincentivized since failure to pass the test incurs a penalty of lost staked tokens.
 Similarly, not knowing the state-binning means that they have no potential advantage in the payout.

-The mining time is,
+The mining time is